-Well, two years later we’re still in our ~800 sq foot condo, and this Babyletto mini crib has been such a space saver!
+Well, two years later we’re still in our ~850 sq foot condo, and this Babyletto mini crib has been such a space saver!
 It’s fairly light, has wheels, and is foldable for storage.
 There are two height settings for the mattress platform as your little one grows.
-Nori used this from about 6 months til now (20 months, 34 inches long) and it’s getting to be a “cozy” fit but she’s still comfortable in it.
+Nori used this from about 6 months til now (20 months, 34 inches long) and it’s getting to be a pretty “cozy” fit lengthwise but she’s still comfortable in it.
 Several of our small space neighbors used this mini crib til age 2, and I think we’ll do the same.

 5. A High Chair That Grows With Them

 We liked this chair starting when she was about 8 months (in hindsight, would’ve gotten the cushion insert for even earlier months), and even more so now.
 It’s “grown” with her as the footrest has been lowered a couple notches over the past year.

 This is a nice divided suction plate we like that fits on the tray perfectly!
 Also, see this post for my tip on getting food odors out of silicone and see my baby feeding post for getting started on solids.